kamil-michalski-1/Cyclistic-Bike-Share-Project/project-documentation/03-data_analysis.md

 |Thursday|309297|
 |Wednesday|274339|

-2. average length of rides by member vs. casual
+2. Average length of rides by member vs. casual

-a. member
+a.
+Member

 ```
 trips_2022_clean %>%